Accessory Transit Company

 The Accessory Transit Company was a company set up by Cornelius Vanderbilt and others during the California Gold Rush in the 1850s, to transport would-be prospectors from the east coast of the United States to the west coast.

 At the time, an overland journey across the US was an arduous undertaking and could last many weeks.
-The Accessory Transit Company instead took passengers by steamer from New York to San Juan del Norte on the Caribbean or Mosquito Coast of Nicaragua.
+The Accessory Transit Company instead took passengers by steamer from New York to Grey Town in Mosquitia.
 From there, they travelled up the Rio San Juan to Lake Nicaragua, crossing the lake to the town of Rivas.
 A stagecoach then crossed the narrow isthmus to San Juan del Sur, where another steamer travelled to San Francisco.

-The ATC provided the cheapest route to California from the east coast, and was soon carrying 2,000 passengers a month at a fare of $300 each, later reduced to $150.
+The ATC provided the cheapest route to California from the east coast, and was soon carrying 2,000 passengers a month at a fare of $300 each (equivalent to about $ in modern money), later reduced to $150.
 The wealth generated by the route attracted efforts to take it over, and in 1854 the US Navy bombarded San Juan del Norte in response to demands from the town authorities that the company vacate their premises immediately.